sigmacomputing/sigmaquickstarts/site/sigmaguides/src/internal_new_quickstarts/internal_new_quickstarts.md

 When creating a new QuickStart, or modifying an existing one, **ALWAYS** create a new branch.

+Before you create a new branch, also **ALWAYS** use GitHub Desktop to "pull" the latest changes for the master branch.
+This ensures that you are always building off the most recent production code from our Git repository.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> NEVER work in the "master" branch.
 Your changes will be rejected on publication to GitHub
 </aside>